Actor Depardieu denies leaving France for tax reasons

 The 63-year-old star of “Cyrano de Bergerac” and “Green Card” has been accused by French government leaders of trying to dodge a proposed new tax rate for millionaires.

-But in a letter last month to Prime Minister Jean-Marc Ayrault, who labelled the actor “pathetic”, Depardieu said he was leaving because success was now being punished in France.
+But in a letter last month to Prime Minister Jean-Marc Ayrault, who labeled the actor “pathetic”, Depardieu said he was leaving because success was now being punished in France.

 Hollande’s original proposal to introduce a 75 percent rate on income over 1 million euros ($1.31 million) was struck down by France’s Constitutional Court.